 This fungus-like pathogen infects strawberries, infecting rootlets; causing the roots to rot from root tip upwards, leading to a characteristic reddening of the inner portion of the root.
 The pathogen can be introduced with infected planting stock or contaminated equipment.

-This test is for symptomaic/diseased plants to confirm the presence of strawberry red core within your sample.
+This test for symptomatic plants to confirm the presence of strawberry red core (Phytophthora fragariae) within your sample.